Lutzelfrau

-Lutzelfrau (/de/) is a witch in German folklore who gives gifts — particularly apples, nuts and dried plums — to children on Saint Lucy's Day (December 13).
-Lutzelfrau customs are also common in Slovenia and Croatia, where a "dark Luz" was contrasted to the Christian saint.
+Lutzelfrau (/de/) or Lutscherl in Eastern Austria, Luz, Luzi, or Luzel in the Bavarian forest, is a witch in German folklore who gives gifts — particularly apples, nuts and dried plums — to children on Saint Lucy's Day (December 13), but also has a "dark Lucia" side (dunkle Luz in Bavaria, and among the German populace (as dunkle Luzia) in outlying neighboring countries.
+This dark, or malevolent Lutzelfrau is reputed to may disembowel (or drown) naughty children and reward the well-behaved ones with rewards of fruit.

-When acting as a malevolent figure, Lutzelfrau may disembowel or drown children.